GioF71/squeezelite-docker/README.md

 This patched version allows server-side transcoding, also to DSD format, which some users might like to use.
 These images will inclue `r2-latest-alsa` and `r2-stable-alsa` in their tags.
 Like to these type of images: [here](https://hub.docker.com/r/giof71/squeezelite/tags?page=1&name=r2).
+Since 2024-01-22 we have support for the `-W` command line argument on sourceforge alsa binaries using new variable `SQUEEZELITE_READ_FORMATS_FROM_HEADER`, while AFAIK this should be the default on the `r2` variant.

 ### Alsa and PulseAudio variants